We’re reader-supported. This means when you buy through links on our site, we may earn an affiliate commission.

 Many tub lovers would say that a wood bathtub is worth the investment.
 Nothing else can compare to relaxing in a luxury tub crafted from wood, breathing in the wonderful scents released by the hot water in the tub.

-Tubs made from wood are elegant and luxurious, constructed from solid wood in any size or shape.
+This tub type is elegant and luxurious, constructed from solid wood in any size or shape.
 Most wood bathtubs are wider and deeper than regular bathtubs, while the wood tub’s beautiful finishes can match your home’s décor and style.

 Most wood bathtubs will last for around 20 years, making them more long-lasting and durable than tubs made from other materials.